 CLEP exam and preparation material purchases—such as examination guides and study guides—are refundable.

-- For CLEP exam purchases: Exams are refundable for up to 7 days from the date of purchase, with the exception of redeemed tests.
+- CLEP Exams are refundable for up to 7 days from the date of purchase, with the exception of redeemed tests.

-- For CLEP study guides: Study guides that are in new, unused, and in resalable condition are refundable within 30 days of the order date with a copy of the packing slip.
+- CLEP Official Study Guides that are in new, unused, and in resalable condition are refundable within 30 days of the order date with a copy of the packing slip.

-- For CLEP e-guides: E-guides are refundable within 7 days of the purchase date.
+- CLEP Examination Guides are refundable within 7 days of the purchase date.
 The customer will be required to submit a letter of destruction to process the refund of a CLEP e-guide.